A blank entry indicates unreported data. A value of zero is a defined value and does not represent unreported data.

 County: The name of the county where the information was collected.
 County names are listed as provided on the U.S. Census Bureau's list of 2020 FIPS Codes for Counties and County Equivalent Entities.

-Diabetes Rate: The percentage of patients with diabetes.
-The reporting period for this measure is 2020 from the Centers for Disease Control and Prevention (CDC) Diabetes Interactive Atlas.
+Percent Diabetes: The percentage of patients with diabetes.
+The reporting period for this measure is 2021 from the CDC Diabetes Interactive Atlas.

-Percent Food Insecurity: The percentage of the population that lacks access, at times, to enough food for an active, healthy life for all household members and limited or uncertain availability of nutritionally adequate foods.
-The reporting period for this measure is 2020 from Map the Meal Gap.
+Percent Food Insecurity: The percentage of the population that lack access, at times, to enough food for an active, healthy life for all household members and limited or uncertain availability of nutritionally adequate foods.
+The reporting period for this measure is 2021 from Map the Meal Gap.

-Percent Limited Access to Healthy Foods: The percentage of the population that has limited access to supermarkets, supercenters, grocery stores, or other sources of healthy and affordable food may make it harder for some Americans to eat a healthy diet.
-The reporting period for this measure is 2019 from the U.S. Department of Agriculture (USDA) Food Environment Atlas.
+Percent Limited Access to Healthy Foods: The percentage of the population that have limited access to supermarkets, supercenters, grocery stores or other sources of healthy and affordable food may make it harder for some Americans to eat a healthy diet.
+The reporting period for this measure is 2019 from USDA Food Environment Atlas.

 Total Medicare Reimbursements: Total Medicare reimbursements per enrollee adjusted for price, age, sex, and race.
 The reporting period for this measure is 2019.